 Five Decades of conflict in Colombia

-Unfortunately, the heavy presence of mines and ERW remain a significant obstacle to creating a lasting peace process, especially in areas such as the Sumapaz-La Macarena conflict corridor.
+The heavy presence of mines, explosive remnants of war (ERW) and improvised explosive devices (IEDs) remains a significant obstacle to creating a lasting peace.
 Mines have been laid by the various conflict actors along paths used by pursuant and retreating forces, around camps and bases, or to protect illicit cultivations of coca plants.

 As part of the peace negotiations, the FARC has agreed to work jointly with Colombian security forces to clear land mines in selected areas of Colombia as part of a peacebuilding pilot project.
 The advent of the recent peace negotiations and humanitarian demining pilot projects between the Colombian Government and the FARC is creating a positive outlook for future civilian clearance interventions.
 The Colombian government is now granting operational accreditation to civilian mine action organizations, which although is a slow process is a positive step in the right direction towards building a civilian humanitarian mine action capacity in Colombia.